What We Do

 Synergy

-The Center holds competencies in areas such as coastal geomorphology, historical landscape use, geospatial modeling, landscape archaeology, preservation, prehistoric and historic archaeology (American southeast, Caribbean, Mediterranean), and remote sensing.
+The Center holds competencies in areas such as coastal geomorphology, historical landscape use, geospatial modeling, landscape archaeology, preservation, prehistoric and historic archaeology (American Southeast, Caribbean, Mediterranean), and remote sensing.

 These competencies extend into partnerships and engagements with individuals and organizations from the local to international level, focusing on such issues as human and environmental histories, landscape reconstruction, resiliency, and the preservation, management, and sustainable development of at-risk spaces.